-Wynn Williams (we, our) is committed to ensuring compliance with its legal obligations under the Privacy Act 1993.
+Wynn Williams is committed to ensuring compliance with its legal obligations under the Privacy Act 2020.

 Personal Information (or data) is any information that relates to an identifiable person.

 We collect and store personal information for the purpose of conducting our business, to market our services and to meet our legal obligations, including in relation to our privacy and anti-money laundering compliance obligations.

 Depending on the nature of your relationship with Wynn Williams, the personal information we will collect from you may include: